 Simon Maxwell is an economist with over 40 years’ experience in international development, as field worker, researcher, teacher, and policy adviser.
 He has degrees from the Universities of Oxford and Sussex.
 For the first 10 years of his career, he worked and lived in developing countries, first in Kenya and India with UNDP, then as a farming systems economist with the UK aid programme in Bolivia.
 Returning to Sussex, he then spent 15 years as a Research Fellow at the Institute of Development Studies at the University of Sussex, working mainly on poverty, rural development, and food security.
 He was a member of the UN Advisory Group on Nutrition, and established the Food Security Unit at IDS, working mainly on food issues in sub-Saharan Africa.
 In 1997, he became Director of the Overseas Development Institute, the UK’s leading independent think-tank on international development.
 He maintained an interest in food policy during this period, but also wrote widely on development and aid issues.
 Since 1999, he has been a Senior Research Associate of ODI.
 His principal engagements include acting as Executive Chair of the Climate and Development Knowledge Network (www.cdkn.org), and specialist adviser to the UK House of Commons International Development Select Committee.
 In addition to IFPRI, he is a trustee of the UK Fair Trade Foundation and of the Spanish think-tank, FRIDE.
 He is on the advisory group of the Institute of Public Policy Research.
 He is also a member of the World Economic Forum’s Global Agenda Council on Poverty and Sustainable Development, and of the Scientific Advisory Board of the European Union’s Commissioner for development.
 Simon Maxwell is a former President of the Development Studies Association of the UK and Ireland.
 In 2007, he was awarded a CBE for services to international development.
 A full list of publications and other activities can be found at www.simonmaxwell.eu.

-Brave Rona Ndisale is the Deputy Director of Social Protection Division of the Food and Agriculture Organisation of the United Nations (FAO).
-She has been Ambassador to Belgium, France, Netherlands, Luxembourg, Italy, Switzerland, The Principality of Monaco, and the European Union since 2008, and resides in Brussels, Belgium.
+Brave Rona Ndisale is the Deputy Director of Social Protection Division of the Food and Agriculture Organisation of the United Nations (FAO) based in Rome.
+Prior to this post, she was Ambassador to Belgium, France, Netherlands, Luxembourg, Italy, Switzerland, The Principality of Monaco, and the European Union since 2008.
 She previously held senior positions in government and international organizations, including the African Union Commission, in a variety of areas including policy and planning.
 She has done short-term consultancies with FAO, AFRICARE, and the African Development Bank.
 She is well versed in the areas of trade, input and product market systems, and land tenure; and is familiar with a broad range of issues in the areas of biotechnology and biosafety, sanitary and phytosanitary regulations.
 She holds a PhD in Agriculture and Applied Economics from the University of Minnesota, and was awarded the African Graduate Fellowship (AFGRAD) for her PhD programme.

 Beatriz da Silveira Pinheiro has a B.S. degree in Agronomic Engineering from the Federal University of Pelotas, Brazil (1971); specialization in Rice Breeding from the International Center for Tropical Agriculture, Cali, Colombia (1973); Master in Plant Physiology from the University of California, Davis, USA (1977); and Ph.D. in Plant Biology from the State University of Campinas, São Paulo, Brazil (1989).
 She was hired by Embrapa in 1974 to work on irrigated rice breeding in the former UEPAE Pelotas, currently Embrapa Temperate Climate Research Centre.
 In 1977 she moved to the National Research Center for Rice and Beans to work on drought stress physiology, setting up screening protocols for drought stress evaluation and giving support to the plant breeding team to develop upland rice varieties.
 Her studies also led to the development of the rice ideotype for climatically favored environments in Brazil (“favored upland rice”).